MathiasGruber/SRGAN-Keras/README.md

 Keras implementation of ["Photo-Realistic Single Image Super-Resolution Using a Generative Adversarial Network"](https://arxiv.org/abs/1609.04802)
 <img src='images/main_sample.PNG' width="100%" />

-This is still a work-in-progress.
-Things to do:
-- [ ] Optimize training procedure for speed
-- [ ] Fully train the network (more epochs, reduced learning rate)
-- [ ] Properly document the SRGAN class
-- [ ] Refactor, clean up, and document utility functions

 ## 1. Architecture
 The generator creates a high-resolution (HR) image (4x upscaled) from a corresponding low-resolution (LR) image.
 The discriminator distinguishes the generated (fake) HR images from the original HR images.